sealedsins/torei/content/wiki/government.md

 _Learn More: [Polar AIs](/wiki/ai)_

 Two biomechanical supercomputers located on the poles of Torei, Dahom to the North and Mazos to the South, are among the most advanced technologies on the planet.
-They gained their own will and consciousness, becoming Torean artificial demigods.
 Their emergence as sentient beings caused a major shift in Torean society, as they began to exert their own will and influence over the planet.

 ## Emissaries